 - Limited Traceability Management

-Apply rules at a cluster, cluster-instance, user, job level to ensure policies are configured automatically to destroy any elements that are created that do not meet the tagging policy in place.
+Apply rules at a cluster, cluster-instance, user, and job level to ensure policies are configured automatically to destroy any elements that are created that do not meet the tagging policy in place.

 Adopting Data Platform with built-in Financial Governance Metrics

-Enterprises now leverage platforms such as data platforms to drive financial governance within the organization to reduce operating costs, do ROI analysis, have showback discussion and identify to spend assets.
-In addition to cluster lifecycle management, Qubole data services offers Workload Aware Autoscaling to strengthen the financial governance within an organization as multiple teams run big data in a shared cloud environment or separate ones which can be combined to deliver more savings without compromising performance:
+Enterprises now leverage platforms such as data platforms to drive financial governance within the organization to reduce operating costs, do an ROI analysis, have showback discussions,s and identify to spend assets.
+In addition to cluster lifecycle management, Qubole data services offer Workload Aware Autoscaling to strengthen the financial governance within an organization as multiple teams run big data in a shared cloud environment or separate ones which can be combined to deliver more savings without compromising performance:

 Cost explorer provides user, job, and cluster-level cost metrics in a shared environment to provide data-driven show-back information for a fact-based discussion in the enterprise.

-Aggressive downscaling prevents cost overruns after the job is completed by shutting down idle nodes, rebalance workloads across active nodes and decommission idle ones without the risk of data loss.
+Aggressive downscaling prevents cost overruns after the job is completed by shutting down idle nodes, rebalancing workloads across active nodes, and decommissioning idle ones without the risk of data loss.

-Container Packing, a resource allocation strategy, makes more nodes available for downscaling in an elastic computing environment, while at the same time preventing hot spots in the cluster and honor data locality preferences.
+Container Packing, a resource allocation strategy, makes more nodes available for downscaling in an elastic computing environment, while at the same time preventing hot spots in the cluster and honoring data locality preferences.

 Qubole automatically provisions nodes from different Ec2 Instance types, to maximize the number of instances fulfilled by the cloud provider.
 Diversifying the instance types reduces the chances of bulk interruption of Spot nodes by Cloud Provider.
 When a spot node of one particular instance type is not available, Qubole automatically tries other instance types rather than falling back to on-demand.